Joe Schofield: Club level

 Schofield was the son of an alderman and rose to prominence playing in the Methodist North Staffordshire leagues.
 He joined nearby Football League club Stoke in September 1891.
-He made a goalscoring debut at the Victoria Ground in a 3–0 league win over Burnley on 10 October, and scored again in his next two matches, against Derby County and Aston Villa.
+He made a goalscoring debut at the Victoria Ground in a 3–0 league win over Burnley on 10 October and scored again in his next two matches, against Derby County and Aston Villa.
 He finished the season as the club's top-scorer with 12 goals in 20 appearances.
 He was again top-scorer in 1892–93 with 13 goals in 30 appearances, including a hat-trick in a 3–3 draw with Blackburn Rovers at Ewood Park on 25 February.
 Schofield was again top-scorer in 1893–94 with 16 goals in 30 games.
-The "Potters" struggled in the 1894–95 season, and were forced to play against Second Division high-flyers Newton Heath in a test match to retain their First Division status – Stoke won the match 3–0, with Schofield getting two of the goals; over the course of the campaign he was the club's joint-top scorer (with William Dickson), with 13 goals in 31 games.
+The "Potters" struggled in the 1894–95 season and were forced to play against Second Division high-flyers Newton Heath in a test match to retain their First Division status – Stoke won the match 3–0, with Schofield getting two of the goals; throughout the campaign, he was the club's joint-top scorer (with William Dickson), with 13 goals in 31 games.

-Stoke improved, and posted a sixth-place finish in 1895–96, with Schofield scoring nine goals in 32 games, including a hat-trick in a 6–1 home win over Small Heath on 19 October.
-However, despite him scoring 13 goals in 31 games, Stoke finished a disappointing 13th in 1896–97.
+Stoke improved and posted a sixth-place finish in 1895–96, with Schofield scoring nine goals in 32 games, including a hat-trick in a 6–1 home win over Small Heath on 19 October.
+However, despite scoring 13 goals in 31 games, Stoke finished a disappointing 13th in 1896–97.
 He hit five goals in 33 games in 1897–98, including one against Burnley at Turf Moor in the test matches.
 He scored 11 goals in 19 games in 1898–99.
-However, he was then forced to retire at the age of 28 due to ill health, having made 230 appearances for Stoke, scoring 94 goals.
-He went on to become a schoolmaster at Broom Street School in his native Hanley.
+However, he was forced to retire at 28 due to ill health, having made 230 appearances for Stoke, scoring 94 goals.
+He became a schoolmaster at Broom Street School in his native Hanley.

 International level

 He was capped by his country three times between 1892 and 1895.
 His first game was at outside-left against Wales on 5 March 1892.
-Some sources credit him with a goal in his second match against Wales on 13 March 1893 at the Victoria Ground, but it is now accepted that the final goal in a 6–0 victory completed a hat-trick by Fred Spiksley, after Schofield's shot was saved.
+Some sources credit him with a goal in his second match against Wales on 13 March 1893 at the Victoria Ground.
+Still, it is now accepted that the final goal in a 6–0 victory completed a hat-trick by Fred Spiksley after Schofield's shot was saved.
 His third game was against Ireland on 9 March 1895.
 All three games were in the British Home Championship, and England won all three tournaments in which he played.
 Despite this success, he was dropped in favour of Fred Spiksley.
 He also represented the Football League in 1893 and 1897 against first the Scottish and then the Irish leagues.

 Style of play

 Possessing a fine left foot, Schofield showed "individuality and flair" on the pitch.
-He was an entertaining and classy player and could confuse opponents by swaying from side to side before finding the net with a long range shot.
+He was an entertaining and classy player.
+He could confuse opponents by swaying from side to side before finding the net with a long-range shot.